✓ Updated March 2026

 Auto-rickshaws (Tuk-tuks)

-These iconic three-wheeled vehicles are ubiquitous in Agra and perfect for short to medium distances within the city.
-They're nimble enough to navigate narrow lanes and a quintessential Indian experience.
+These three-wheeled motorized vehicles are ubiquitous in Agra and perfect for short to medium distances, especially within the city.
+They're great for navigating narrow lanes and getting close to attractions like the Taj Mahal's east gate.

 Cycle Rickshaws